 Alternatively, Trusts may be able to provide domiciliary care workers to help in heating and serving meals, including those bought by you, depending on your assessed needs.

 Note that depending on the provider, and on your circumstances, you may be offered a frozen meal service.

 You may also be able to borrow equipment to reheat the meal yourself and a small freezer if you need it.

-For more information about meals at home or to access contact details, visit the website of your local health and social care trust.
+For more information, visit the website of your local health and social care trust.